-Introduction
+1. Introduction

-The ability to trap and move objects at the micro/nanoscale in a non-contact manner is highly sought after in many fields of science and engineering, including colloidal science and cell and molecular biology.
-Many trapping mechanisms have been studied over the years, including optical tweezers, electrophoresis, dielectrophoresis (DEP), magnetic tweezers, acoustic and hydrodynamic forces.
-Among them, the optical tweezers [2] and the DEP [3] are most widely used to manipulate non-charged particles.
-Both use the interaction between a dipole and a non-uniform electromagnetic field, the former at optical frequency while the latter at ac frequencies between kHz and MHz.
-In optical tweezers, the non-uniform field is created by an objective lens with high numerical aperture.
-In DEP, it is generated by hardwired microelectrodes patterned on a substrate.
+The ability to manipulate small objects such as cells, colloidal particles, nanowires and nanoparticles, and macromolecules in a non-contact manner opens up many new opportunities in bioscience and nanotechnology.
+Several micromanipulation mechanisms have been studied over the years, including optical tweezers, electrophoresis, dielectrophoresis (DEP), magnetic tweezers, acoustic and hydrodynamic forces.
+Among them, the optical tweezers [1] and the DEP [2] are commonly used to manipulate non-charged particles.
+Both use the interaction between a dipole and a nonuniform electromagnetic field.
+In optical tweezers, the non-uniform field is created by a tightly focused optical beam using an objective lens with a high numerical aperture.
+In DEP, it is generated by electrical microelectrodes patterned on a substrate.
 Both forces are proportional to the gradient of the intensity (square of the field).
-The force is usually positive (attractive) in optical tweezers but it can be either positive (attractive) or negative (repulsive) for DEP, depending on the relative polarizability of the object and the media.
-Simultaneous trapping of multiple objects are made possible by holographic optical tweezers [4] and matrix electrode arrays with integrated CMOS decoders [5].
+The force is usually positive (attractive) in optical tweezers, but it can be either positive (attractive) or negative (repulsive) for DEP, depending on the complex dielectric function of the particles and the media and the bias frequency.
+Simultaneous trapping of multiple objects are achieved by holographic optical tweezers [3] and matrix electrode arrays with integrated CMOS decoders [4].

-The optical tweezers have revolutionized our understanding of molecular motors [6] and had a major impact in colloidal science [4].
+The optical tweezers have revolutionized our understanding of molecular motors [5] and had a major impact in colloidal science [3].
 However, they also have some drawbacks.
-The high optical power requirement ( $\sim 1 \text{ mW/trap}$ ), especially in the visible wavelength, can result in optical and/or thermal damage to live biological specimens [7].
-Nanoparticles are often destroyed thermally before they can be trapped stably.
-DEP can trap particles with sizes ranging from approximately 1 mm down to 14 nm [8].
-Unlike optical tweezers, dielectrophoresis is capable of a large effective particle manipulation area, limited only by the size of the device.
-However, DEP needs microfabricated electrodes with hardwired electrical connection for particle manipulation, limiting the flexibility of this technology.
+The high optical power requirement (~ 1 mW/trap), especially in the visible wavelength, can result in optical and/or thermal damage to live biological specimens [6] and nanoparticles and nanowires.
+DEP can trap particles with sizes ranging from approximately 1 mm down to 14 nm [7].
+Unlike optical tweezers, dielectrophoresis can have large manipulation areas, limited only by the size of the device.
+However, DEP needs microfabricated electrodes with hardwired electrical connection for particle manipulation, limiting its flexibility.